filipsnastins/tomodachi-testcontainers/docs/getting-started/applying-e2e-tests-with-testcontainers.md

 ## Using end-to-end tests as a base for the system's test strategy

-[Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html) is a famous application testing strategy - most tests are isolated unit tests, fewer tests are integration/service tests, and the least amount of tests are end-to-end/UI tests.
+[Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html) is a famous way of thinking about testing - most tests are isolated unit tests, fewer tests are integration/service tests, and the least amount of tests are end-to-end/UI tests.
-This approach is often used in testing monolithic applications.
+This approach is often used when testing monolithic applications.

 When using more service-oriented architectures like microservices, individual applications are smaller, so the forces behind the Test Pyramid change - there's less need to segregate tests in unit/integration/end-to-end because the amount of tests is also smaller.
 Testing Honeycomb proposed at Spotify is a different mental model for thinking about testing microservices.
-Read the full article - [Testing of Microservices at Spotify Engineering Blog](https://engineering.atspotify.com/2018/01/testing-of-microservices/).
+Read the full article - [Testing of Microservices](https://engineering.atspotify.com/2018/01/testing-of-microservices/) on Spotify Engineering Blog.

 It's important to remember not to get caught up in the debates between different testing shapes and the correct number of test types.
 Focus on the value of the tests - that the system does what users want (user-focused tests) and does it right (developer-focused tests).